-- 3, Language Key

-- E: (Lectures given in English)
+- 3, Language Key - E: (Lectures given in English)

-- JE: (Lectures understandable for Japanese and foreign students)
+$\label{eq:constant} JE: \ (Lectures \ understandable \ for \ Japanese \ and \ for eign \ students)$

-- J: (Lectures given in Japanese)

-Applied Biochemistry [TBEBIO501]

-4credits
+Advanced Opposing (the universe of UDDEOLIESO4)

-Advanced Organic Chemistry I [TBECHE504]
+Advanced Organic Chemistry I [TBECHE504] 2 credits Elective Required

+2 creaits Elective Required

+The standard lecture contents of organic chemistry at Tohoku University Graduate School will be explained in omnibus format by professors or associate professors of organic chemistry.

 Molecular Biological Engineering [TBEBIO502]

-The credits of this lecture will be obtained by attending Tohoku University Joint Lectures on Biochemistry which will be held in every Wednesday morning in the Faculty of Agriculture (or online), and fulfilling the requirements.
-The biological field-related research in the fields of medicine, medicine, science, agriculture, and engineering, such as biochemistry, molecular biology, cell biology, and molecular genetics, is lectured in omnibus format.

-The standard lecture contents of organic chemistry at Tohoku University Graduate School will be explained in omnibus format by professors or associate professors of organic chemistry.

-Advanced Organic Chemistry II [TBECHE505]

-The standard lecture contents of organic chemistry at Tohoku University Graduate School will be explained in omnibus format by professors or associate professors of organic chemistry.
+2 credits Elective Required

-Elective Required Professor Mitsuo Umetsu
+Professor Mitsuo Umetsu

 Associate Professor Hikaru Nakazawa

 The lectures of genetic engineering, gene expression system, protein structure and structural analysis are given, and the application of protein engineering based on their technologies are introduced.

-Enzymes, Metabolism, and Bioengineering [TBEBAB501] 2 credits

-Basic and applied aspects of useful biological functions, metabolism, and enzymes of living systems, especially those of plants and microorganisms, will be discussed.
-The topics that this class subject deals with will include (i) protein engineering and industrial applications of microbial and plant enzymes, (ii) microbial biochemistry of alcoholic fermentation and its industrial application, (iii) biochemistry, regulation, and application of plant specialized metabolism, and (iv) metabolic engineering for the production of useful compounds.

 Biosensing Chemistry [TBEAPC507]

+2 credits Elective Required

 Professor Hitoshi Shiku

-Associate Professor Kosuke Ino
+Associate Professor Kosuke Ino Associate Professor Hiroya Abe

 This course is intended to understand: (1) the reactions of biomolecules.
 (2) functions of bio-membranes.
 (3) basics of biosensig from the electrochemical view points.
 Also important aims of this course are to enhance the ability for: (4) investigating recent progress of biosensing researches from literature.
 (5) summarize the investigation results.

-Environment-Benign Molecular Design and Synthesis [TBEAPC508]

-Associate Professor Naoya Morohashi

-In order to realize environment-benign synthetic organic chemistry, it is necessary to create, design, and/or apply chemical substances, as well as production processes, which can reduce the formation or utilization of harmful materials or remove them.
-In the first half of this course, you will learn the basics of molecular recognition chemistry and the design of catalysts, and utilization of alternative reagents or reaction fields intended to reduce environmental loading, taking syntheses of enantiopure compounds as examples.
-In the second half, you will learn examples for the development of capturing and separation materials for organic molecules and metal ions based on the design of functional host molecules

 Applied Biophysical Chemistry [TBEBIO503]

+2 credits Elective Required

-Professor Nobuvuki Uozumi
+Professor Nobuyuki Uozumi

 Associate Professor Yasuhiro Ishimaru

 Organisms have sophisticated mechanisms to maintain homeostasis and adapt to changes in their environment.
 This lecture will explain the structures and functions of membrane devices, including ions, small molecules, signaling substances, molecules, and transporters involved in these mechanisms.
 Attendees will also have the opportunity to research and discuss membrane signaling pathways, membrane potential, and ion gradients, as well as the research methods used to understand them.
 They will be encouraged to investigate and analyze these topics independently.

-Organic and Bio-Materials Chemistry [TBEMAC510] 2 credits

-Professor Hitoshi Kasai

-Lectures on organic and bio-based materials that are currently being put into practical use or are about to be put into practical use, mainly from the perspective of materials chemistry.
-Specifically, topics such as optoelectronic functional materials such as liquid crystals, pigments, and pharmaceuticals will be taken up, and current practical products to next-generation materials will be explained from the chemical aspect.
-Depending on the situation, I plan to give lectures by researchers of companies developing organic materials.

 Seminar on Applied Life Chemistry [TBEOEN615]

+4 credits Elective Required

+Associate Professor Seiji Takahashi

 Students will be assigned to the Applied Life Chemistry group and discuss the results and perspectives of their master thesis research.
 They will also have seminars concerning recent advances of related research field by using recently published papers.